-Overdose with Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13) is unlikely due to its presentation as a pre-filled syringe.
-However, in infants and children, there have been reports of overdose with Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13) defined as subsequent doses administered closer than recommended to the previous dose.
-In general, adverse reactions reported with overdose are consistent with those that have been reported with doses given in the recommended pediatric schedules of Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13).
+Overdose with Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13) is unlikely due to its presentation as a single dose vial.
+However, in infants and children, there have been reports of overdose with Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13) defined as subsequent doses administered closer than recommended to the previous dose.
+In general, adverse reactions reported with overdose are consistent with those that have been reported with doses given in the recommended pediatric schedules of Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13).